nkohari/nate.io/content/writing/the-city-of-opportunity.md

 {% /note %}

 {% note #2 %}
-Ironically, the model wasn't that dissimilar to cloud computing, just for industrial computation!
+Ironically, the model wasn't that dissimilar to cloud computing, just for industrial computation.
 {% /note %}